 Interactions with other drugs

 Using zoledronic acid along with other drugs that can affect the kidneys could result in serious kidney problems.
 These drugs include amphotericin B, aminoglycosides (a type of antibiotic that is usually given in the vein, such as gentamicin, tobramycin, amikacin, streptomycin, and others), and platinum-based chemotherapy drugs (cisplatin, oxaliplatin), among others.
-Use of zoledronic acid with thalidomide may also raise this risk.

 Check with your doctor, nurse, or pharmacist about all of your medicines, herbs, and supplements, and whether alcohol can cause problems with this medicine.